pawelpeksa/master_thesis/README.md

 # Master thesis

-### Topic: Optimalization of the machine learning algorithms for the low statistics training samples
+### Topic: Optimisation of machine learning algorithms in case of small data amount

 **This repository contains only latex files with text of the thesis (in Polish).**